digitalocean/Kubernetes-Starter-Kit-Developers/README.md

 curl -Li http://quote.mandrakee.xyz/quote/
 ```

-The output looks similar to the following (notice how it automatically redirects and use `https` instead):
+The output looks similar to the following (notice how it automatically redirects and uses `https` instead):

 ```
 HTTP/1.1 301 Moved Permanently